flojoy-ai/docs/docs/instruments-database/Spectrum Analyzers/Keysight-4156C/Keysight-4156C.md

 print(data)
 ```

-In this example, you would need to replace `"GPIB0::25"` with the appropriate address of your Keysight 4156C Spectrum Analyzer.
+In this example, you would need to replace `"GPIB0::25"` with the appropriate address of your Keysight (Agilent) 4156C Spectrum Analyzer.
 You would also need to provide a valid JSON configuration file for the `configure` method.

 The script connects to the instrument, resets it, configures it using the JSON file, saves the desired data variables, performs a measurement, and retrieves the measured data as a pandas DataFrame.
 Finally, it prints the data.